 Cuttlebone bits and reptile calcium powder should be mixed into your crabs’ food.

 Often overlooked is their need for a bowl of marine water; marine aquarium salt mixes, not table salt, should be used.
 Soaking in this water will provide the crabs with essential minerals not present in their food.
 Fresh de-chlorinated water should also be available.
 Bowls should be filled to half the height of the smallest crab and be easily-exited, as Land Hermit Crabs drown easily.

 A wide variety of specialty cages, supplies and foods are now available.
 Please post any questions or comments you may have regarding their use.

-The Coconut or Robber Crab (Birgus latro)
+The Coconut Crab (Birgus latro), aka The Robber Crab

 With a 16 inch body supported by legs spanning 3 feet, this impressive beast (described as “monstrous” by Charles Darwin!) is the world’s largest land-dwelling arthropod.
 I first saw them at the Cincinnati Zoo Insectarium in the early 1980’s, and was instantly hooked.
 After a prolonged search, I obtained 2 adults for an exhibit at the Bronx Zoo.
 Unfortunately, they did not fare very well, and this seems to be a common experience (wild individuals may attain age 40+).
 Losses are especially high during the month-long molt, which is spent underground.

 The Coconut Crab ranges throughout the Indian and Western Pacific Oceans.
 A co-worker of mine found them raiding his garbage cans on Guam; his experiences with refuse-feeding coatis and coyotes elsewhere in no way prepared him for that!